 When we were young, we were all taught that red, blue and yellow were the primary colours.
-The reason why they were the primary colours was that you can make other colours from those colours and you cannot make red, blue and yellow.
+The reason why they were the primary colours was that you can make other colours in those colours and you cannot make red, blue and yellow.
 The truth is that you are only one-third correct if you think red, blue and yellow are the only primary colours you see.

 The primary colours really depend on the medium of use of the colours – digital, print or art.
 The definition of primary colours would be that they are pure hues that cannot be made from any other source of colour.
 We see colours with colour receptors cells, cones that detect red, green and blue wavelengths.
 All the colours that we know of are perceived by the wavelengths these colours give within the visible spectrum aka the human colour space.

-In digital the primary colours are red, green and blue because when combined these colours make white and other colours when blended together.
-On a computer screen, you can make different colours like cyan, yellow and magenta when combining red, green blue by overlapping the colours.
-Red and blue create magenta; Blue and Green create cyan; Green and Red create Yellow.
+In digital, the primary colours are red, green and blue because when combined these colours make white and other colours when blended together.
+On a computer screen, you can make different colours like cyan, yellow and magenta when combining red, green and blue by overlapping the colours.
+Red and Blue create Magenta; Blue and Green create Cyan; Green and Red create Yellow.

 These are process colours that are used on lithographic print and production printing because they create sharp renditions of colours to reproduce an image in a print.
-These are transparent colours because light transmits through the inks to reflect off the surface below.
+These are transparent colours because light transmits through the inks to reflect off the printed material below.
 Black is added to CYM has a keytone colour to create better colours on paper.
 There are two sets of subtractive primary colours we know of printer’s primaries (CMY) and artist’s primaries (RYB).